TriMLP: Revenge of a MLP-like Architecture in Sequential Recommendation: Introduction

 However, the empirical observation draws apart from the exception when we refer and explore token-mixing MLP in sequential recommendation.
-Along with the implementations in \cite{tenrec}, we reproduce the MLP-based MLPMixer and ResMLP, RNN-based GRU4Rec \cite{gru4rec}, CNN-based NextItNet \cite{nextitnet} and Transformer-based SASRec \cite{sasrec} on MovieLens 10M \cite{movielens} under the standard auto-regressive training fashion \cite{train}.
-As shown in Figure \ref{issue}, albeit these two MLPs inherit the merit of efficiency (average 0.34 seconds faster than GRU4Rec \cite{gru4rec}), their recommendation performances averagely stand 22.52\% behind other neural network architecture-based sequential recommenders on the metric of HR@10.
+Following the implementations in \cite{tenrec}, we reproduce RNN-based GRU4Rec \cite{gru4rec}, CNN-based NextItNet \cite{nextitnet}, Transformer-based SASRec \cite{sasrec} and Bert4Rec \cite{bert4rec} and various modern MLP-based models \cite{mlpmixer, resmlp, vip, gmlp, wavemlp, sparsemlp, asmlp, hiremlp, activemlp, s2mlpv1, s2mlpv2, asmlp} on \texttt{QB-Video} \cite{tenrec}.
+As shown in Figure \ref{pilot exp 1}, albeit most MLPs inherit the merit of efficiency (along the horizontal axis), their recommendation performances stand far behind other neural network architecture-based sequential recommenders, e.g. the strongest HireMLP lags behind NextItNet by 28.19\% on the metric of HR@10.